Life in Manchester

 Bike

 Manchester is very cyclist-friendly with accessible cycle lanes.
 If you live a short distance from the city centre it might be the most cost-effective way to travel.
-Find out more about cycling in Manchester at cycling.tfgm.com
+Find out more about cycling in Manchester here.

 Bus

-Commercial bus services run right across Greater Manchester which is useful for students living in the surrounding areas of the city centre.
+Commercial bus services run right across Greater Manchester, which is useful for students living in the surrounding areas of the city.
 Within the city centre, a free bus operates a no-cost ‘hop-on, hop-off’ service linking all the main rail stations and shopping districts.

 Taxi

-Manchester is well serviced by taxi cabs, UBER and other minicab companies.
-Always make sure to pre-book your taxi from a fully licenced taxi firm.
+Manchester is well serviced by taxi cabs, Uber and other minicab companies.
+Always make sure to pre-book your taxi from a fully-licensed taxi firm.

 Train

-Manchester is well connected for transport outside the city with three central train stations.
+Manchester has three major train stations for local and UK-wide travel.
 Trains run regularly from Manchester Piccadilly to London Euston.
-There are trains to Glasgow, Birmingham, Leeds, Liverpool, Newcastle, and train connections to many other places in the UK including direct links to some airports.
+There are trains to Glasgow, Birmingham, Leeds, Liverpool, Newcastle, and train connections to many other places in the UK, including direct links to some airports.

 Metrolink (Trams)

 The Metrolink runs frequent services within Greater Manchester including links to Chorlton, Didsbury, and Salford.
-Remember to buy your ticket at the machines before you board for a quick and easy route to Manchester surrounding areas.
+Remember to buy your ticket at the machines before you board for a quick and easy journey.

 Plane